 Bring to each meeting the minutes book, bylaws, rules, membership list, a list of committees and their membership, the agenda, records, ballots, and any other necessary supplies.

 Preside over the meeting in the event that the chair and vice chair are unavailable.

 Section 6 - Nomination.

 Any member may bring forth a nomination for vice chair or secretary.
-A member may nominate him- or herself.
+Any member may nominate oneself.

 Section 7 - Voting.